Studying Medicine in Europe in English

 Future recognition of EU qualifications might very well be affected by Brexit.
 It is not possible to know the answer to that question at this time.
 However, as a well-trained professional from a reputable university, you will undoubtedly be in high demand in many countries.
 Recent communication from the Department of Health is clear that doctors who qualified in the EU prior to Brexit will still have automatic recognition any time they wish to come and work in the UK.

-From 2024, the General Medical Council will introduce the Uinted Kingdom Medical Licensing Assessment (UKMLA).
+From 2024, the General Medical Council has introduced the United Kingdom Medical Licensing Assessment (UKMLA).
 In future, all newly qualified doctors will be required to take the UKMLA irrespective of where they have studied.

 Does it make sense to study medicine abroad?